Guidance for manufacturers, importers, distributors and retailers.

 Where can I find out more?

-If you have a specific enquiry about compliance with the regulations in relation to the role of Regulatory Delivery, please use the contact details on our enforcement services page.
+If you have a specific enquiry about compliance with the regulations in relation to the role of OPS&S, please use the contact details on our enforcement services page.